raphaeldore/dotfiles/README.md

 # Installation

-First, clone this repo to your home directory: `git clone https://github.com/raphaeldore/dotfiles ~/.dotfiles`
+First, clone this repo to your home directory: `git clone --recursive https://github.com/raphaeldore/dotfiles ~/.dotfiles`

 To only install dotfiles, execute the script: `install-dotfiles.sh`